-

 Contact Information

 Before you submit any form, check it over thoroughly to make sure you've completed it correctly and it's ready to be submitted.
-If you have questions, you may contact the Wisconsin Department of Motor Vehicles using the following methods:
+If you have questions, you may contact the Wisconsin Division of Motor Vehicles using the following methods:

 - Send an e-mail to: dealers.dmv@dot.state.wi.us.